jthunt13/Music-Metadata-Clustering-in-R/README.md

 # Music-Metadata-Clustering-in-R
 A project and slideshow focused on using statistical metadata to cluster music tracks into genres.
+This project was presented amongst a number of other related projects as a semester capstone project.
+The format was intended as a slideshow alongside a presentation, and the slideshow has been adapted into this readme file to explain the project in the abscense of the presentation video and audio.
+We are working to obtain the footage from the presentation to help clarify any confusion created from this readme.

 A general project work flow is shown below.

 <img src="figs/EDA/project_outline.jpg" alt="Project Flow" width="450" height="350">